relationship-science

 Lovewick helps you plan dates.
 Agapé sends nice prompts.
 That's fine for Tuesday.

-But we built Growing Us for the Sunday conversation you've been avoiding.
+Growing Us is for the conversation you've been postponing.
 The resentment you haven't named.
 The pattern you keep repeating.
-The thing that makes you want to slam the door.
+The "we need to talk" that makes both of you brace.
+It's also for the couple who is genuinely okay and wants to stay that way by turning toward each other while the issues are still small.

 The Real Comparison: What Game Are You Playing?